4 Steps to Become A Data Driven Real Estate Agent

-Being data driven may not come as second nature to most real estate agents but its importance is undeniable.
-According to Forbes, 51% of C-suite executives at large enterprises across North America and Europe say analytics will only continue to grow in importance.
-Corporations are investing in analytics to identify new business opportunities, reduce expenses, build a deeper understanding of customers, and drive higher growth.
+Being a data driven real estate agent may not come as second nature to most but the importance of data analytics in real estate is undeniable.
+According to Forbes, 51% of C-suite executives at large enterprises across North America and Europe say data analytics will only continue to grow in importance.
+Corporations are investing in data analytics to identify new business opportunities, reduce expenses, build a deeper understanding of customers, and drive higher growth.

-To start, ask yourself this question: do you consider yourself data driven?
+To start, ask yourself this question: do you consider yourself a data driven real estate agent?

-What does it mean to be data driven?
+What does it mean to be data driven in real estate?

 Before even talking about how to become more data driven, we should really take some time to understand and digest what it even means to be data driven.
 Let’s pause here and think about what data driven means for you and your company.

 Being “data driven” seems to be where most businesses are heading towards.
 If you just browse through LinkedIn or Forbes, it seems like every organization these days are investing heavily in Big Data, Artificial Intelligence and Machine Learning.
 Do these things define “data driven”?
-Do you as a real estate agent or team of real estate agents need Big Data and Artificial Intelligence in order to be considered “data driven”?
+Do you need Big Data analytics for real estate in order to be considered “data driven”?

 Being data driven is nothing more than making decisions based on facts and taking actions based on insights from data instead of your gut feeling.
 As unsexy and obvious as it sounds, this is the core essence of being data driven.
 Regardless of small or big data, AI or no AI, the ultimate goal is still the same.
 This might be counter intuitive but being data driven is not a matter of data but instead a matter of action.